AdobeDocs/commerce-marketplace/src/pages/guides/sellers/submit-for-marketing-review.md

     ![](_images/marketing-description1.png)

-1. Enter a **Detailed Description** about your listing, including features and functionality.
+1. Enter a **Long Description** about your listing, including features and functionality.

     Use formatting buttons and options to highlight information, features, and more.
 Maximum characters: 25,989